 Muldersdrift, West Rand

-Once you've booked your Muldersdrift accommodation explore our pages for info on attractions and what to do in Muldersdrift.
+Once you've booked your accommodation in Muldersdrift explore our pages for info on attractions and what to do in Muldersdrift.

 This particularly pretty part of the world used to be real countryside, way outside of Johannesburg, for escapees of the city lifestyle.
 Whilst today the small farms and smallholdings still exist, Muldersdrift has now become something of a village, its borders literally melded with the outer suburbs around Northgate.